DevOpsDSM/presenter-checklist/event-prep.md

 - [ ] Who will be monitoring AV/Twitch Stream? - (Assignee)
 - [ ] WIFI testing - (Assignee)
 - [ ] Testing AV/Twitch - (Assignee)
+- [ ] Create Google Meeting/Zoom and send invite presenters that need to share - (Jonathan)
 - [ ] Message to SAI-Office that we are having a user group, clear confidential customer - (Assignee)